SachinSAgrawal/AR-Vector-Fields/README.md

 - [ ] Vectors that seem like they should work will crash the app.
 Workaround: just restart it and enter it again.

 #### Resolved
 - [x] Trigonometric functions are not supported becuase they are forbidden from `NSExpression`.
 Partially fixed by replacing only `sin` and `cos` with the first 10 terms of their [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series#Trigonometric_functions), as suggested by my amazing math teacher.
+This is sometimes a little bit finicky.

-## Versions
+## Change Log
-* 1.0 - initial release
+* v1.0 - initial release
-* 1.1 - sin/cos support
+* v1.1 - some sin/cos support
-* 1.2 - better error handling
+* v1.2 - better error handling
+* v1.3 - improved regex matching

-## Author
+## Contributors
-I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
+Sachin Agrawal: I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
+For more information, check out my website or Github profile.
 If you would like to contact me, my email is [github@sachin.email](mailto:github@sachin.email).

 ## License
 This package is licensed under the [MIT License](LICENSE.txt).